msawangwan/msawangwan.github.io/_article/git_intro.md

 show_quote: false
 ---

-you cannot use git effectively unless you are familiar with the commandline. listed here are all the commands you need to know to get work done.
+you cannot use git effectively unless you are familiar with the command line. listed here are all the commands you need to know to get work done.

 * * *